 This master bathroom features a travertine shower with a pivot hinge door and a freestanding oval tub.

-A hinged door resembles a typical swinging door that can be utilized as an enclosure door to open in one direction.
+A hinged door resembles a typical swinging style that can be utilized as an enclosure door to open in one direction.
 The hinges can be screwed on the bathroom panels or the adjoining walls.
 Hinged bath chambers are the most popular in freestanding cubicles or alcoves.

-Round enclosure doors are usually opened inwards and contain additional space because of the curvy edges of the door.
+Round enclosure doors are usually opened inwards and contain additional space because of the curvy edges of the frame.
 Round enclosures are often installed as corner freestanding, which gives ease in maintaining purposes due to the curved shape of the door.

 The doors are connected at the top and bottom of the frame, providing more strength for smooth operation.
-The opening of this door type is not fixed.
+The opening of this type is not fixed.
 Rather, it can usually be reversed to utilize left or right access entry.

 Neo-angle bathroom partitions consist of three panels, one as the door and the other as shower panels installed perpendicular to the walls.
-Neo angle bathing enclosures are the best fit as a corner freestanding shower.
+Neo-angle bathing enclosures are the best fit as a corner freestanding shower.

 This type of design can take up little space, or for larger bathrooms, the design can go big and become a beautiful focal point.
 The doors generally can be installed to swing open from right or left.
 Visit our gallery of luxury showers to see our gallery for more ideas and inspiration.